isabella232/terraform-aws-rsk-node/Examples/II_Setup_a_TestNet_node_for_your_local_development_and_learning/README.md

 # Setup a TestNet for your local development and learning
-In this example, you will create the infra for an RSKj TestNet node to work; Your current public IP will be whitelisted and you'll be able to access the EC2 instance.
+In this example, you will create the infra for an RSKj TestNet node to work; Your current public IP will be whitelisted and you'll be able to access the EC2 instance throuth SSH and to make JSON-RPC calls to the node.

 ## Create the Infrastructure using Terraform
 In `terraform.tfvars` fill the value for `ssh_public_key` with your SSH public key.
 For example: the content of `~/.ssh/id_ed25519` is a valid value for `public_key`.
 If you don't do this step, you will be asked for your key when you try to apply.